 Our student services and library teams are always on hand to support you in getting back into higher education and academia.

 The Teaching Musician alumni have gained recognition for their work as educators through getting work published, delivering training at their music hubs and presenting research findings on the programme at conferences across the UK.

 Work in an unfamiliar education context to diversify your practice and learn new skills with support from a placement supervisor.

 Learn new approaches and ideas and tap into current trends in the contemporary music education sector.

-Applications close on FRIDAY 30th NOVEMBER 2018.
-For more information and details on how to apply please visit trinitylaban.ac.uk/teachingmusician.
-If you have any questions about the programme or application process after reading the information in the programme brochure and on our FAQs page, please contact us at email@example.com.
+Applications for the incoming cohort starting February 2020 close on FRIDAY 29th NOVEMBER 2019.
+For more information and details on how to apply please visit trinitylaban.ac.uk/theteachingmusician.
+If you have any questions about the programme or application process after reading the information in the programme brochure and on our FAQs page, please contact us at firstname.lastname@example.org.